GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-splunk/docs/GCSToSplunk/README.md

 * disableCertificateValidation: Disable SSL certificate validation (true/false).
 Default: false (validation enabled).
 If true, the certificates are not validated (all certificates are trusted).

 The template has the following optional parameters:
 * delimiter: Delimiting character in CSV file(s).
-Default: use delimiter found in `csvFormat`
+Default: use delimiter found in `csvFormat` Example: ,
-* csvFormat: Csv format according to [Apache Commons CSV format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html).
+* csvFormat: CSV format according to [Apache Commons CSV format](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html).
 Default is: DEFAULT
 * jsonSchemaPath: Path to JSON schema, ex gs://path/to/schema.
 Default: null.
 * javascriptTextTransformGcsPath: GCS path to Javascript UDF source.
 UDF will be preferred option for transformation if supplied.
 If this parameter is supplied, a `javascriptTextTransformFunctionName` parameter will also be required.
 Otherwise, the UDF will not execute.
 Default: null
 * javascriptTextTransformFunctionName: UDF Javascript Function Name.
 If a `javascriptTextTransformGcsPath` parameter is supplied, this parameter is required.
 Otherwise, the UDF will not execute.
 Default: null